About the OCP

-Although the OCP does not commit or authorize the City to proceed with any project specified in the plan and does not have an immediate effect on property rights (e.g., existing zoning regulations will continue to apply), the OCP can have consequences that may increase the regulatory burden of developing a property (e.g., designation of development permit areas).
+Although the OCP does not commit or authorize the City to proceed with any project specified in the plan and does not have an immediate effect on property rights (E.G. existing zoning regulations will continue to apply), the OCP can have consequences that may increase the regulatory burden of developing a property (e.g. designation of development permit areas).

 After the adoption of the OCP, bylaws enacted or works undertaken by Council must be consistent with the Plan.
-As a critical planning tool, Council, staff and citizens use the OCP to help make decisions related to:
+Council, staff and citizens use the OCP as a critical planning tool to help make decisions related to:

-- Which lands we protect from development
+- Lands protected from development

-- How we protect development from hazards
+- Protecting development from hazards

 - Providing services for more sustainable development in the next fifteen (15) years

 The myPG Sustainability Plan guided the Official Community Plan's creation alongside the City's vision and objectives for economic, environmental, social, and land-use development.
 The Plan was reviewed from 2010 to 2012 and included three rounds of public consultation in addition to the legislated process.

 OCP 5 Year Monitoring Report

 The OCP 5 Year Monitoring report was provided for Information to Council on January 22, 2018.
 The report is a five-year check in on the 15-year Official Community Plan as an overview of how its goals and objectives are being implemented.